Frombull/simple-bots/README.md

 # Pianotiles-bot
-A simple bot that plays Pianotiles
+A simple python bot that plays Pianotiles